-While booking your trip, please make sure both the airlines or flight ticketing agency and your travel advisor have all the notes for the baby seat for both private transportation and domestic air tickets.
+While booking your trip, please make sure both the airlines or flight ticketing agency and your travel advisor have all the baby seat notes for private transportation and domestic air tickets.

 Which Part of the Plane?

 Turkish Airlines is a family-friendly company, and most flight attendants are well-trained to serve families on long hauls.
-Depending on the airline company, you will be able to choose or buy seats in advance or during the online check-in, be ready to select your seats, thinking what the best for your baby and your family is.
+Depending on the airline company, you can choose or buy seats in advance or during the online check-in, be ready to select your seats, thinking what the best for your baby and your family is.

-Since most of the back of the planes are noisy where the restrooms and the space for staff are located, the best is to go as upfront as possible.
+Since most planes are noisy in the back where the restrooms and the space for staff are located, the best is to go as upfront as possible.
 This will give you the advantage of getting served first, a quieter moment for the sleep, and, most importantly, get in and exit first if you are especially traveling with carry-ons.

 Travel Kit for Kids

-If you are going with an age group of 3 to 8 years old, they might want to pack their own backpack as they will get into the mood while you are packing.
+If you are going with an age group of 3 to 8 years old, they might want to pack their own backpack to get into the travel mood while you are packing.
 While lots of toys might already eat the whole space, you can get one of the favorite toys.
 Some of the alternatives are drawings, workbooks, paintings, digital tablets for emergencies, lollipops, or other types of candy they like, tissues & wet pipes, some snacks, and medication.

 Note for medication: if not the exact, there will be a similar brand for what you are looking for.
-So, you don’t really need to pack all, but just get the must-have ones for the plane plus if they are on any special prescriptions.
+So, you don’t really need to pack all, but get the must-have ones for the plane, plus if they are on any special prescriptions.

 Games on the Plane

-Taking a few new games will not only make them happy with the excitement of a “new toy” but will also keep you entertained if you especially have kids 6+ ages.
-Boogie board, scrabble, bingo, the cube or similar travel games are generally easy to pack and don’t cover a lot of space.
+Taking a few new games will make them happy and keep you entertained if you especially have kids 6+ ages.
+Boogie board, scrabble, bingo, the cube, or similar travel games are generally easy to pack and don’t cover a lot of space.
 If you are enjoying a gulet trip, then some extra card games that are unique to your home country can go in the luggage as well.

-Most of the toy shops in Turkey offer a great variety, but these places are majorly out of your travel routes as big brands like Toys Shop, Armagan Oyuncak, or similar stores are located at malls.
-You will be finding some local, handmade dolls and wood made toys as well, but those are pretty rare compared to past like many other handicrafts.
-Thus, we would recommend you to bring some favorite toys with you that will save your life during any crisis.
+Most toy shops in Turkey offer a great variety, but these places are majorly out of your travel routes as big brands like Toys Shop, Armagan Oyuncak, or similar stores are located at malls.
+You will be finding some local handmade dolls and wood-made toys, but those are pretty rare compared to the past, like many other handicrafts.
+Thus, we would recommend you bring some favorite toys with you that will save your life during any crisis.

-As also our guides are used to accompany family tours, they will be selecting the restaurants accordingly and make recommendations for the evening if you would like to dine out at a walking distance restaurant.
+Our guides are also used to accompany family tours.
+They will be selecting the restaurants accordingly and sharing their recommendations for the evening if you would like to dine out at a walking distance restaurant.

-There are more than ten different qualities you can quickly get even at corner groceries.
-If it is to recommend something, Prima would be a better option, among others (we were happy with this brand and used it for both of our kids).
+There are more than ten different qualities that you can easily get, even at corner groceries.
+If it is to recommend something, Prima might be a better option than others (we were happy with this brand and used it for both of our kids).

-While big cities such as Istanbul and Antalya are pretty comfortable with strollers, it might be challenging in Cappadocia or Ephesus due to stony ground.
-So, it might be ideal to bring an easy-to-pack baby carrier for these locations.
+Big cities such as Istanbul and Antalya are pretty comfortable with strollers.
+However, Cappadocia or Ephesus might be challenging due to the cobblestone or rough ground.
+So, an easy-to-pack baby carrier or an all-terrain stroller might save your life at these locations.

 Just as many other add-ons for families, laundry is something that will not also cost an arm and a leg.
 Most hotels have it available, but make sure to check it with your travel advisor before getting to the next destination if the laundry is better and accessible here or there.